llm-workflow-engine/llm-workflow-engine/docs/initial_setup.rst

 * **Email:** Optional
 * **Password:** Optional, if not provided the user can log in without a password

+You should be automatically logged in and ready to go!

+Once you're logged in, you have full access to all commands.

-Once the user is created, execute the ``/login`` command with the username:
+**NOTE:** Once multiple users are created, you'll need to execute the ``/login`` command with the username to log in:

 .. code-block:: bash

    /login [username]

-Once you're logged in, you have full access to all commands.

 **IMPORTANT NOTE:** The user authorization system from the command line is *admin party* -- meaning every logged in user has admin privileges, including editing and deleting other users.